 Getting started with business VoIP does not require much investment, and the cost savings continue to add up as time goes on.
 Business VoIP enables organizations to save money in at least two ways:

 1. Direct Costs Savings of Business VoIP

 To get traditional phone service, a company has to invest in business phones and PBX hardware.
 These one time expenses are generally amortized over a number of years.
 Analog and IP phones cost about the same, though the exact price will vary depending on the features needed.

 But PBX installations are an expensive capital incursion.
 They can cost anywhere between $500 to $2000 per user.
-Even if you consider a low cost system, a business with 10 employees will have to invest significantly in physical hardware to power the phone system.
+Even if you consider a low-cost system, a business with 10 employees will have to invest significantly in physical hardware to power the phone system.
 With hosted business VoIP, new expenditures essentially amount to zero, because all it requires is a capable internet connection.
 In fact, you don't even need to incur the expense of physical desk phones to keep employees in touch because many providers, like OnSIP, provide softphone apps for their customers— OnSIP's desktop app and mobile app are free for OnSIP users.